-Condor Ferries works hard to meet the needs of all our passengers, including disabled people or those with reduced mobility.
+Condor Ferries works hard to meet the needs of all our guests, including disabled people or those with reduced mobility.
 Our crew have received Disability Awareness Training, ensuring high standards of customer care and service excellence.

 Printable version of this Disabled Facilities page.

 In order to be able to make your journey with Condor Ferries as comfortable as possible, you must inform us at the time of booking, but at least 2 working days before you travel if you anticipate needing assistance when travelling with us.
-You should also tell us whether you are a foot passenger or in a vehicle.
-You can contact us by calling 0845 609 1024 or emailing email@example.com
+You should also tell us whether you are a guest on foot or in a vehicle.
+You can contact us by calling 0845 609 1024 or emailing firstname.lastname@example.org

 If you have booked through an agent or tour operator you should advise them that you will require assistance, and ask that they pass this information to us.

 Once you have contacted us, a note will then be made in your booking which should ensure that, where possible, your needs are taken into consideration.
 If you have not contacted us before you travel to alert us to your needs, we cannot assure you of assistance in boarding or during your journey.

 If you are a disabled person or have reduced mobility, you need to check in 90 minutes prior to the departure time and where possible, assisted boarding will be offered.
 Regrettably, as our ferries frequently call at more than one port, we are unable to guarantee that you will be parked in any particular part of the car deck or that you will have immediate access to the lift or cabin.